 Hardening off (acclimating) is the process of preparing indoor seedlings to live outside.
 It means slowly exposing plants to the sun, wind, fluctuating temperatures and the other outdoor elements that they’ll face.

-Essentially, acclimating pepper plants gives them the opportunity to build their natural armor as if they started life outside.
 Seedlings grow stronger stems and develop a waxy layer (cuticle) that shields leaves against things like dehydration and harsh sun rays when they are hardened off.

 When To Start Hardening Pepper Seedlings

-You can harden off pepper seedlings about two weeks before you transplant them outside.
-This means there won’t be any danger of frost and night temperatures are regularly higher than 55 degrees Fahrenheit (13 degrees Celsius) when they go outdoors.
+The best transplanting timeframe is when there won’t be any danger of frost and night temperatures are regularly higher than 55 degrees Fahrenheit (13 degrees Celsius).

 The question of when to move pepper plants outdoors also depends on the growth stage.
 In general, pepper seedlings are about 8 weeks old, around 4 inches tall and they have a few sets of true leaves.